-This web site and its content (the “Site”) is owned by The Sax Institute.
+This website and its content (our site) is owned by the Sax Institute.
 We are bound by the Australian National Privacy Principles for the handling of personal information.
 The Institute is committed to respecting and protecting your privacy.
-We have structured our site so that, in general, you can visit the Site anonymously.
-If you choose to provide personally identifiable information you can be assured that it is only used to support your relationship with The Sax Institute.
+We have structured our site so that, in general, you can visit anonymously.
+If you choose to provide personally identifiable information you can be assured that it is only used to support your relationship with the Sax Institute.

 The type of information we collect

-Information you give us at certain areas on the Site where, for example, you make requests, register to receive materials or order products or services.
-The personal information collected varies but can include your name, address, phone number and e-mail address.
-Your participation in other on-line transactions may involve further information being provided by you.
+Information you give us at certain areas on our site where, for example, you make requests, register to receive materials or order products or services.
+The personal information collected varies but can include your name, address, phone number and email address.
+Your participation in other online transactions may involve further information being provided by you.
 In these instances, to protect such information, we offer the industry standard security measures available through your browser (SSL encryption).

-Information we collect from you when you visit the Site, such as the time of visit, the duration and the pages visited is referred to as “clickstream” information and allows us pinpoint the areas of interest in the Site.
+Information we collect from you when you visit our site, such as the time of visit, the duration and the pages visited is referred to as “clickstream” information and allows us to pinpoint the areas of interest in our site.
 No attempt is made to personally identify you or your browsing activities from this data except as specified below.